btang2/MAPLE-GNN/README.md

-# clark-scholars-ppi-predict
+# MAPLE-GNN
+## Multi-Head, Protein Language Model-Enhanced Graph Neural Network for Protein-Protein Interaction Prediction
-research project for the **Clark Scholars Program** (currently private)\
+First-author research project for the **Anson L. Clark Scholars Program** at Texas Tech University.
+Publication in preparation.\

-building LLM-augmented ML model for PPI predictions incorporating both structure and sequence data from protein sequences\
-**EXACT PROJECT DETAILS STILL IN PROGRESS** learning machine learning by doing (have not coded a single line of ML prior to this project) \
-\
-*Relevant Information:*
-etc
+# Dataset
+MAPLE-GNN was trained on the Struct2Graph 1:1 and 1:10 datasets.
+All necessary data files can be downloaded at https://zenodo.org/records/13123920.